-In the Treasure Valley, the principal source of water for DCMI is groundwater.
-For DCMI, 94% of the water comes from ground water sources and 6% comes from surface water sources.
-For irrigation water, 3% of water comes from ground water sources and 97% comes from surface water sources.
-Large and small community systems as well as individual wells all provide water for domestic use in the Treasure Valley.
+In the Treasure Valley, the principal source of water for DCMI is ground water.
+For

+DCMI, 94 percent of the water comes from ground water sources and six percent comes from surface water sources.
+For irrigation water, three percent of water comes from ground water sources and 97 percent comes from surface water sources.
+Large and small community systems, as well as individual wells, all provide water for domestic use in the Treasure Valley.
 Per Capita daily use is approximately 160 gallons (WRIME 2010, USGS 2005).

-Individual homes that are not on a water-supply system use groundwater for drinking water, culinary uses, and irrigation.
+Individual homes that are not on a water supply system use ground water for drinking water, culinary uses, and irrigation.
 There are over 23,500 domestic wells in the Treasure Valley.
 This is a minimum number because there are domestic wells that have not been documented in IDWR records.